“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Do you want to join the Police Service?
 Maybe you are considering a role in the UK Border Force or Probation Service?
 There are many careers to consider that require an understanding of Crime and Criminal Justice.

-The best way to gain the information you need is to study for a BA (Hons) Crime and Criminal Justice degree from the University of Bolton.
+The best way to gain the information you need is to study for a BA (Hons) Crime and Criminal Justice course from the University of Bolton.
 Why here?
 Because this degree offers a careful balance of theory-based learning and practical experience through volunteer opportunities in various criminal justice system sectors.

 Why is Volunteering and Practical Experience Important?